Pacers-Trail Blazers: You Won't Believe Damian Lillard's Three-Point Shooting Percentage Heading Into

-What?
-You Won't Believe Damian Lillard's Three-Point Shooting Percentage Heading Into Pacers-Trail Blazers Game
+You Won't Believe This Stat That Damian Lillard Has This Season Heading Into Pacers-Trail Blazers Game

-Damian Lillard is off to a slow start to the season shooting the basketball, and the Portland Trail Blazers will host the Indiana Pacers on Friday.

 Damian Lillard and the Portland Trail Blazers will host the Indiana Pacers on Friday evening in Oregon.